Z-hb/fire/README.md

 # fire
 the frist
-write a commit message that describs your changes
+write a commit message that describes your changes